Listeria: The Dangerous Bacteria That Could Be Hiding in Your Fridge

 Diagnosing and treating listeriosis

 How do you know if it’s listeria causing your diarrhea?
-The best way for healthcare providers to tell is by taking a blood sample.
+The best way for HCPs to tell is by taking a blood sample.

-As for treatment, here’s the good news: if you suspect you’ve eaten something contaminated with Listeria, but symptoms don’t show up or they’re mild, you’re likely the clear and treatment may not be necessary.
+As for treatment, there’s some the good news: If you suspect you’ve eaten something contaminated with listeria, but symptoms don’t show up or they’re mild, you’re likely in the clear and treatment may not be necessary.
 But if you do have more severe symptoms, you’ll need antibiotics.
 And if you’re pregnant, get those antibiotics as fast as you can; they’ll help keep the fetus from contracting the infection.

 Preventing listeria infections